 · Members cannot use tobacco on a regular basis, vape, or use illegal drugs.

 · Medical information is provided during the application process.
-If an applicant or member fails to disclose medical history, lifestyle habits or choices that may disqualify them from membership and that information is discovered, medical bills may not be Shared and/or membership may be cancelled.
+If an applicant or member fails to disclose medical history, lifestyle habits, or choices that may disqualify them from membership and that information is discovered, medical bills may not be shared and/or membership may be canceled.

 · The Primary Member will establish a Virtual Sharing Account when activating their membership.
 The Primary Member must be at least 18 years and a legal resident of the U.S.

 The following family members may be included or added to the Impact Membership if they meet the following qualifications.